- Oops!Something went wrong.Please try again later.

 Is Algonquin Power & Utilities Using Its Retained Earnings Effectively?

 Overall, we feel that Algonquin Power & Utilities certainly does have some positive factors to consider.
-While no doubt its earnings growth is pretty substantial, we do feel that the reinvestment rate is pretty low, meaning, the earnings growth number could have been significantly higher had the company been retaining more of its profits.
+Namely, its high earnings growth.
+We do however feel that the earnings growth number could have been even higher, had the company been reinvesting more of its earnings and paid out less dividends.
 That being so, a study of the latest analyst forecasts show that the company is expected to see a slowdown in its future earnings growth.
-Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
-Click here to be taken to our analyst's forecasts page for the company.
+To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.